maxulysse/maxulysse.github.io/_posts/2018/2018-11-05-Custom-AMI.md

 - On the AWS EC2 Dashboard, launch a new instance
 - `1.
 Choose AMI`: Search for and choose `Amazon ECS-Optimized Amazon Linux AMI` in the `AWS MArketplace`
 - `2.
 Choose Instance Type`: Choose a `t2.micro`
 - `3.
-Configure IInstance`: Leave default configuration
+Configure Instance`: Leave default configuration
 - `4.
 Add Storage`: Input `500 GiB` or any other size, but `22 GiB` is definitively not big enough for actual real life data.
 - `5.
 Add Tags`: Do as you want
 - `6.
 Configure Security Group`: Just make sure you can connect to the `EC2` Instance.